 About first-party domains

-This article provides an overview of First-Party Domains, the validation process for configured domains, and the requirements for domain certificates.
+This article provides an overview of the first-party domains feature, the validation process for configured domains, and the requirements for domain certificates.

-Contact your Tealium account manager to have First-Party Domains enabled for your account.
+Contact your Tealium account manager to enable the first-party domains feature for your account.

-The first-party domain is the domain that hosts the website the user is visiting.
+A first-party domain is the domain that hosts the website that the user is visiting.
 A third-party domain is any domain that does not match the current website’s domain.

-First-Party Domains primarily supports web use cases and does not support Visitor Service for Mobile.
+First-party domains primarily support web use cases and do not support Visitor Service for Mobile.
 Contact your account manager to explore setting up a custom CNAME for Visitor Service for Mobile if you need first-party Visitor Service support for non-web use cases.
-First-Party Domains does not support Tealium’s Google Tag Manager or Adobe Launch integrations.
+First-party domains do not support Tealium’s Google Tag Manager or Adobe Launch integrations.

 How it works

-subdomain, Tealium provides A records that must be added to your DNS configuration.
+For the collect.tealiumiq.com subdomain, Tealium provides A records that must be added to your DNS configuration.
 An A record maps a subdomain name to the IP address for the domain.
-Two IP addresses for A records are provided for each subdomain configured for First-Party Domains.
+Two IP addresses for A records are provided for each subdomain configured for first-party domains.
 These two A records are used for load balancing of DNS servers.

 Manage domain certificates